 Salons are required to post the salon license in plain view of the public.
-Nail Technologists are required to display a license in plain view of the public at the station where the nail technologist performs his or her work.
+Nevada Licensees are required to display a license in plain view of the public at the station where they are performing their work.
 These licenses must be posted in public view and the licenses must be originals, not photocopies.
 The license issued by the Nevada State Board of Cosmetology has the name and recent photo of the licensee printed on the license.

 Under Nevada State law, it is illegal for a salon or individual to offer services without a license.